allprojects/thesis-consyst-operation-types/README.md

 You need Cassandra 4.0+ to run with Java 11.

+To use Cassandra locally, it is best to use ccm: https://github.com/riptano/ccm Use `pip install ccm` to install ccm.

 If using ccm then use `ccm setdir` to set the correct Cassandra install directory.
 The cassandra version is found in opt/cassandra.